USS Ordronaux

 USS Ordronaux (DD–617) was a Benson-class destroyer in the United States Navy during World War II.
 She was named for John Ordronaux, the 19th-century privateersman.

 Ordronaux was laid down 25 July 1942 by the Bethlehem Steel Corporation, Fore River, Massachusetts; launched 9 November 1942; sponsored by Mrs. J. Henry Judik; and commissioned 13 February 1943.

 Service history

-After shakedown, Ordronaux departed New York 1 May 1943 en route to Mers-El-Kebir, Algeria, escorting a convoy.
+After shakedown, Ordronaux departed New York 1 May 1943 en route to Mers-El-Kebir, Algeria, escorting Convoy UGS.4.
 Her first encounter with the enemy came on 6 July, while at anchor at Bizerte Naval Base.
 Attacked by German planes, she helped down several.

 Mediterranean theater

 In the invasion of Sicily 9 July, Ordronaux was assigned a squadron of torpedo boats to patrol the harbor of Porto Empedocle and force out German E boats and Italian MAS boats, so they could be destroyed.
 She screened allied ships from Axis submarines and rendered fire support for the invasion until the 21st.

 For nearly a year, following the invasion, Ordronaux sailed back and forth across the Atlantic and through the Mediterranean Sea on convoy duty.